umarcor/hwstudio/docs/source/rules.rst

 Board Rules
 ===========

-Icestudio *board rules* allow to automate tasks such as connecting all input *CLK* wires in a sequential circuit or initializing certain output ports to 1 or 0.
+hwstudio *board rules* allow to automate tasks such as connecting all input *CLK* wires in a sequential circuit or initializing certain output ports to 1 or 0.
 The result is an easier and cleaner design.
-In Icestudio, rules can be enabled or disabled in "Edit > Preferences > Board rules".
+In hwstudio, rules can be enabled or disabled in "Edit > Preferences > Board rules".

 The board rules are implemented in the *rules.json* file in each board directory.
 Each rule file is attached to a specific board.
 For example, this could be a rules file for the *IceZUM Alhambra*: